AyenaCode/AyenaCode/README.md

 👀 I’m passionate about building modern applications with React/ReactNative and Java/Koylin

-🌱 I’m currently exploring product eengineering to expand my skills
+🌱 I’m currently exploring product engineering to expand my skills

 💬 Feel free to reach out if you’d like to connect or collaborate!